ervanalb/covid19/goggles.md

 * Less material use (can produce more with limited resources)
 * Faster turn time
-* CHA is explicitly asking for them, unlike face masks
+* CHA is explicitly asking for them

 but we'll see how things play out over the next week or so.